• +1-703-684-6777

 Palo Alto, California, USA

-The company, which is backed by Google co-founder Larry Page, provides a timeline on its website.
+The company, which is backed by Google co-founder Larry Page, provides a timeline on its Opener Aero website.
 Leng (now CEO of Opener) began developing the concept in August 2009.
 After the flight of the Rebel in 2011, Leng continued to develop eVTOL aircraft in what is now known as the BlackFly series.
 In Canada (unlike the US), ultralight aircraft must be registered.
 Leng registered three prototype ultralights with Transport Canada under the company name SkyKar, Inc.:

 • The Rebel (serial number 0011) as C-IJQV on Dec.
 15, 2011